Legalising Marijuana Legalising Marijuana

 Summary

-It is naive to imagine social engineers can curtail people from using drugs.
-They can’t even do it inside a prison where everyone is under surveillance 24 hours a day.
+It is naïve to imagine social engineers can curtail people from using drugs.
+They can’t even control marijuana use inside a prison where everyone is under surveillance 24 hours a day.
 How can they possibly do it in a democratic free society?
 If you do manage to cut off one drug, users will just turn to ever more damaging ones like cooking spray, gasoline, Listerine, Sterno, solvents, strychnine… However, it is possible for a government to do two things:

 1. Help people work on the painful personal problems that drive them to drugs.